iSchool-597PR/2021Fall_finals/README.md

 ### Overview:

-It is important to analyze how, where and, when the crashes occur.
-It also helps the law enforcements to understand the nature and injury outcomes of crashes.
+It is important to analyze how, where and, when vehicle crashes occur for our personal safety and information.
+And it also helps the law enforcements to understand the nature and injury outcomes of crashes.
 Our project aims at analyzing these questions.
-We have referred the NHTSA official report to recreate and check if what they have plotted and analyzed is proper.
-This has also allowed us to expand on what they have done and what they could have done better in their analysis and plot.
-Our research has led us to study few hypothesis
+We have referred the NHTSA official report to recreate and check if what they have plotted and analyzed makes sense and can be useful.
+This has also allowed us to expand on what they have done and what they could have done better in their analysis and plots.
+Our research has led us to study some hypothesis as follows:

 Here are few things NHTSA could have done better in order to incorporate a much more precise way of analysing the data